-Applicant Response: As shown on the Plan Set, Parcel 1 is proposed to have 68.88 feet of frontage on Health Drive and 80 feet of frontage on Hallie Way, and Parcel 2 is proposed to have 68.88 feet of frontage on Heath Drive.
+Applicant Response: As shown on the Plan Set, both parcels are proposed to have over 68 feet of frontage on Bassett Drive and Parcel 2 will have 73.5 feet of frontage on Erling Drive.
 As designed, both parcels will have over 50 feet of street frontage.